ddnexus/pagy/pagy-on-docker/README.md

 ## Optional

-- `Visual Studio Code` (the repo contains a complete and ready to use VSCode setup that makes yur life super easy)
+- `Visual Studio Code` (the repo contains a complete and ready to use VSCode setup that makes your life super easy)

 # Ruby Dev Environment